Rnazx/goblin/README.md

 **Substituting for this solution in the other expressions:** This numerical solution is then used to obtain the turbulence and the magnetic field quantities using the [_datamaker()_](helper_functions.py#L94) function.
 These solutions obtained are again stored in a pickle file which is used in [plots.ipynb](plots.ipynb) to plot the desired outputs.

+## Modifying the model
+To modify the model, you can change the expressions for the turbulence and the magnetic fields in the [expressions](/expressions) directory.
+If the model is changed, uncomment the corresponding lines in [main.sh](main.sh).